Big Big Train: 2011–2021

 An EP containing new and live tracks, Wassail, was released on 1 June 2015, and Stone & Steel, a Blu-ray featuring rehearsals at Real World Studios as well as four of the songs performed at the Kings Place concerts, was released on 21 March 2016.
 The digital-only album From Stone and Steel, containing the Real World studio performances from August 2014, was released on 1 April 2016.
 Folklore was released on 27 May 2016 whilst its 'companion' album Grimspound was released on 28 April 2017.
 The video for 'As The Crow Flies' from Grimspound made its debut on YouTube on 31 March 2017.
 The video for "Experimental Gentlemen" from Grimspound made its debut on YouTube on 21 April 2017.
 The Second Brightest Star was released on 23 June 2017 as a companion album to Folklore and Grimspound, including 40 minutes of new tracks that "explore landscapes, rivers and meeting places and take the listener on voyages of discovery across the world and to the stars" in addition to 30 minutes of extended material from Folklore and Grimspound.

 Big Big Train headlined The Night of the Prog festival in Lorelei, Germany, on 13 July 2018.
 A UK warm-up gig was played on 11 July 2018 at The Basingstoke Anvil.
 Previously, they played at Cadogan Hall, London, in September/October 2017.

-Band co-founder Andy Poole departed the band early in January 2018, with guitarist and keyboardist Robin Armstrong joining the live line-up of the band the following month.
+Band co-founder Andy Poole departed the band early in January 2018, with Robin Armstrong joining the live line-up of the band the following month on keyboards and guitars.
 Armstrong left the line-up at the end of 2019.
 Dave Gregory would announce his departure in March 2020 due to his desire to not tour internationally with Big Big Train.
 Randy McStine was subsequently named as his live replacement for scheduled shows in 2020, which were all subsequently cancelled due to the COVID-19 pandemic.
 Later in 2020, it was announced that Carly Bryant and Dave Foster would join the BBT live band.

 On 27 November 2020, BBT released a live album entitled Empire, recorded at a concert at the Hackney Empire, London, 2 November 2019.

 Their thirteenth album, Common Ground, was released on 30 July 2021.

 On 21 October 2021, the band announced that their fourteenth studio album, Welcome to the Planet, would be released on 28 January 2022.
 Preceding the announcement of the album, the band released the singles "The Connection Plan", "Lanterna", and "Made From Sunshine" as part of their Stay Tuned streaming series on 24 August 2021, 21 September 2021, and 19 October 2021 respectively.

 Lead vocalist David Longdon died on 20 November 2021, aged 56.